Button clicks that feel satisfying

 Stateful versus stateless

-Thomas introduced another distinction I had not considered:
+Thomas introduced another distinction I hadn’t considered:

 Buttons which save, complete a task, skip etc. can contain loading indicators and change states.
 This will make the app feel a bit quicker as well.
 Other buttons may be stateless and have different animations.